Joe Nelson

 Joe has also been actively involved in several pro bono cases for the Firm which raise important constitutional and civil rights claims on behalf of our clients.
 For example, Joe is representing a proposed class of civilly committed sex offenders who, despite having court orders for transfer to a less restrictive placement in the program, have not been transferred by the State.
 Plaintiffs allege constitutional violations by officials of the Minnesota Department of Human Services for their failure to abide by the court orders for transfer.
 He has also worked on a pro bono basis on behalf of individuals who were arrested on criminal charges, found to be insufficiently competent to proceed with their criminal charges, and civilly committed to the custody of the Minnesota Department of Human Services for treatment.
 These plaintiffs also allege constitutional violations for the State’s failure to timely transfer them, leaving them to linger in jails for weeks and months without treatment.
 In recognition of his dedication to pro bono work, Joe has been named a North Star Lawyer for providing over 50 hours of pro bono work in a year.

 Before joining Gustafson Gluek, Joe clerked for the Honorable Kate Menendez at the United States District Court for the District of Minnesota and the Honorable James B. Florey at the Minnesota Court of Appeals.
-Joe graduated cum laude from Mitchell-Hamline School of Law in 2019.
+Joe graduated cum laude from Mitchell-Hamline School of Law.
 While in law school, he served as an editor for the Mitchell-Hamline Law Review and volunteered with the Self-Help Clinic, which helps individuals represent themselves in court.
 He also clerked for a Twin Cities plaintiff’s employment law firm.

 Joe grew up in rural Minnesota and now lives with his wife, two children, and misbehaved dog in the Twin Cities area.
 He enjoys exploring local state parks with his family.
 When he has time, Joe likes to study and practice hand-tool woodworking and make music of all genres.